openedx/edx-documentation/en_us/data/source/internal_data_formats/sql_schema.rst

   Identifies an attribute of the course.

-  For example, for a course that includes modules that are set up to perform A/B testing, the value in this column identifies a partition, or type of experiment.
+  For example, for a course that includes modules that are set up to perform content experiments, the value in this column identifies a partition, or type of experiment.
 The key for the partition is in the format ``xblock.partition_service.partition_ID``, where ID is an integer.

 ------